icopy-site/awesome/docs/awesome/awesome-tech-videos.md

 To the extent possible under law, [Lucas Viola](http://lucasviola.github.io) has waived all copyright and related or neighboring rights to this work.1.0/)

+To the extent possible under law, [Lucas Viola](http://lucasviola.github.io) has waived all copyright and related or neighboring rights to this work.1.0/)

 To the extent possible under law, [Lucas Viola](http://lucasviola.github.io) has waived all copyright and related or neighboring rights to this work.